autsu/kubemisc/samplecontroller/README.md

 ```

 ## A Note on the API version
-The [group](https://kubernetes.io/docs/reference/using-api/#api-groups) version of the custom resource in `crd.yaml` is `v1alpha`, this can be evolved to a stable API version, `metav1`, using [CRD Versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/).
+The [group](https://kubernetes.io/docs/reference/using-api/#api-groups) version of the custom apiResourceList in `crd.yaml` is `v1alpha`, this can be evolved to a stable API version, `metav1`, using [CRD Versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-apiResourceList-definition-versioning/).

 ## Cleanup